Wimbledon Championships

 WIMBLEDON CHAMPIONSHIPS – ONES TO WATCH IN THE SINGLES

-In the women’s draw all eyes will be on Marketa Vondrousova who made history in 2023 as the first unseeded women to become the Wimbledon Ladies’ single champion.
+Others in the mix will include Marketa Vondrousova who made history in 2023 as the first unseeded women to become the Wimbledon Ladies’ single champion.
 Vondrousova beat Ons Jabeur in the final.
-Jabeur is a two-time runner-up having also lost to Elena Rybakina in the 2022 final.
+Jabeur also lost in the final in 2022.
+This time to Elena Rybakina.
 On that occasion Rybakina set a record as the youngest Ladies’ singles champion.

 WIMBLEDON CHAMPIONSHIPS TICKETS & TRAVEL & DAILY ORDER OF PLAY